California slaying victims are mom, 2 kids and another woman

-The four people killed last week in a quiet Northern California neighborhood include a woman and her two children, authorities said Sunday.
+The four people killed last week in a quiet Northern California neighborhood include a woman and her two children, authorities said.

-The victims are Angelique Vasquez, 45; her daughter, Mia Vasquez, 14; her son, Alvin Vasquez, 11; and Ashley Coleman, 21, according to the Sacramento County coroner's office.
+The victims are Angelique Vasquez, 45; her daughter, Mia Vasquez, 14; her son, Alvin Vasquez, 11; and Ashley Coleman, 21, according to the Sacramento County coroner's office Sunday.

 Detectives did not immediately know what relationship Coleman had to the Vasquez family, Sacramento Officer Matthew McPhail said.